stacks-network/stacks/rfcs/0002-rfc-user-schema-v0.3.md

 * primary
 * old

-The <pre>primary<pre> attribute indicates the default object to be used when more then object of a given type or type/attribute exist.
+The *primary* attribute indicates the default object to be used when more then object of a given type or type/attribute exist.

-The <pre>old</pre> attributes that an object should no longer be used, and is only included in the entry for historical reasons.
+The *old* attributes that an object should no longer be used, and is only included in the entry for historical reasons.

 ### Sections